-There are many implications of making this app an open source project, both good and bad.
+There are many implications of making this app an open-source project, both good and bad.
 One positive impact is aptly described by their website; “With every swipe and tap, you help put families on the map”.
 It allows humanitarian organizations to see where people are living which allows them to help in times of crisis.
-However, one downside of this open access app, is that marking tiles wrongly can lead to unreliable data.
+However, one downside of this open-access app, is that marking tiles wrongly can lead to unreliable data.
 This could easily change people’s lives for the worse.

-Mapswipe is a good example of the benefits of open source projects can have on people’s lives.
+Mapswipe is a good example of the benefits open source projects can have on people’s lives.
 Rather than wasting time on social media, everyday people can use this surprisingly addictive app.
 They can help make huge differences to the world’s most vulnerable people.

 Humanitarian Open Street Map Tasking

 One of the most urgent projects of the last few weeks, is Number 5874, cyclone Idai in Mozambique.
-This is due to one of the worst humanitarian crises in Mozambique history.
+This is due to one of the worst humanitarian crises in Mozambique’s history.
 The cyclone hit in March 2019, leaving 1000 dead and causing $1 billion worth of damage to Africa’s east coast.
 The project is to digitize roads and waters around Tica, Mozambique.
-While completing tiles on HOT’s OpenStreetMap is more difficult and time-consuming than Mapswipe, its still undoubtedly for a worthy cause.
+While completing tiles on HOT’s OpenStreetMap is more difficult and time-consuming than Mapswipe, it’s still undoubtedly for a worthy cause.
 Validating the maps is also just as important, in order to provide accurate information during Mozambique’s time of need.

 Once again, there are many advantages and disadvantages of allowing everyday people to map this area.
-Its greatest advantage is that its free to use.
+Its greatest advantage is that it is free to use.
 A non-profit community developed it with people’s best interests in their hearts.
 Unfortunately, that also means that it can be more complicated to use and people may take advantage.

 In the future, tools such as HOTOSM will be used to create maps and interactive imagery.
 Whereas devices such as Google Maps are used for commercial purposes, Mapswipe and OpenStreetMap label areas from a purely humanitarian perspective.
-Open access may have its drawbacks, but it’s benefits and unlimited possibilities greatly make up for these.
+Open access may have its drawbacks, but its benefits and unlimited possibilities greatly make up for these.
 Allowing medical organizations to reach those in need is crucial and will remain just as important in the future.

 OpenStreetMap Mapping and Mapillary POV Capture

 To explore these mapping tools further, I decided to explore my own local area using OpenStreetMap and Mapillary.
 I found OpenStreetMap much simpler to use.
 It has a cleaner interface and interactive tutorials and managed to correct many deficiencies found in my neighbourhood.
 Mapillary, on the other hand, was much more difficult to operate and had fewer capabilities.
-Its a street-level imagery platform that takes photographic inputs from users and connects the images.
+It’s a street-level imagery platform that takes photographic inputs from users and connects the images.
 This creates an immersive street view.
 However, due to the need for information from everyday users, rural areas have very few images available.

 Whereas OpenStreetMap allows users to mark roads and buildings, it’s up to Mapillary users to decide for themselves what they’re looking at.
 Unfortunately, this makes it far less interactive.
 OpenStreetMap also provides many layers that users can strip away.
 For example, if they wish to only see cycling trails.
 Mapillary layers are harder to use and don’t make a lot of sense to beginners.
 It’s simple user interface issues such as these that make OpenStreetMap much more attractive to beginner mappers.